DuartBreedt/EduanBreedtBlog/content/blog/what-else-can-physiotherapy-do.md

 the biological, under the guise of the sociological or psychological.

-No physiotherapist I have met (barring a handful) is competent in sociological theory, so to attempt to competently consider a client’s relevant sociological determinants becomes a dismal failure.
+No physiotherapist I have met (barring a handful) is competent in sociological theory, so to attempt to competently consider a client’s relevant sociological determinants becomes a dismal failure[^3].

 However necessary it may be to respect all aspects of someone’s health, it is all too tempting to pigeon hole the body into our preferred epistemological categories: a biological body, a lived body (only the person’s subjective